-Choosing your best neck knife Are you looking for the best neck knife for your collection?
-Perhaps you are just starting out and you want to know what would be the best knife for you.
-For those who are not yet fully familiar with knives, it is important to know what different knives are used for.
+Are you looking for the best neck knife for your collection?
+You may be starting, and you want to know what would be the best knife for you.
+For those who still need to become fully familiar with knives, it is important to know what knives are used for.

-There are different sizes and styles of knives and if you want the perfect one for your needs, you should do some research.
+There are different sizes and styles of knives.
 A blade is a cutting tool and is usually made from metal.
-It has a sharp edge on one side and spent the other side.
-There are blades that are pointed and there are pointed blades that are not pointed.
-A neck knife, as the name implies, hangs from a cord around your neck.
+It has a sharp edge on one side.
+As the name implies, a neck knife hangs from a cord around your neck.

 1095 Crovan Carbon Steel Ka-Bar BK11 Becker Necker Neck Ka-Bar didn’t mess around when making this neck knife.

 It’s sleek, well-designed, durable, and effective.
 It’s made with 1095 CroVan carbon steel that’s extremely strong and easy to sharpen.
 After extended use, this blade barely dulls.

 The blade is 2.5 inches long, which isn’t “small” but compact enough.
 The totality of the knife is only 6 7/8 inches.
 Ka-Bar Knives of California designed this sleek, black blade with function in mind.

 Ka-Bar BK11 Becker Necker Neck can be used for several day-to-day activities, such as cutting rope, repairing gear, slicing meat, and opening fuel bladders.
 It’s made of a lightweight blade with a lightweight handle, which provides fluidity during use.